synox/semantic-release-firefox-add-on/README.md

 Verify the following:

 - That environment variables are set for Add On store authentication
-- That an extensionId was specified in the configuration
 - That the source directory is built and that we can locate the manifest.json file within the source directory

 ### Environment variables